-Since almost all Disneyland theater attractions run continuously, only stopping long enough for the previous audience to leave and the waiting audience to enter, a performance will be in progress when you arrive.
-If the Enchanted Tiki Room show lasts 15 minutes, the wait under normal circumstances should be 15 minutes if you were to arrive just after the show began.
+Because almost all Disneyland theater attractions run continuously, only stopping long enough for the previous audience to leave and the waiting audience to enter, a performance will already be in progress when you arrive.
+If the Enchanted Tiki Room-Under New Management! show lasts 15 minutes, the wait under normal circumstances should be 15 minutes if you were to arrive just after the show began.

 All Disneyland theaters (except the Main Street Cinema and some amphitheater productions) are very strict when it comes to controlling access.
-Unlike a regular movie theater, you cannot just walk in during the middle of a performance; you will always have at least a short wait.
+Unlike at a regular movie theater, you can't just walk in during the middle of a performance; you will always have at least a short wait.